 • someone came along and (maybe not wanting to touch a dead body) cut the rope

 And what happened?
 Judas fell to the ground, his body broke open, and out gushed his entrails.
-Again, neither of these accounts are contradictory.
-They are complementary.
-When you take both accounts together (Matthew 27; Acts 1) they provide a fuller picture of what happened to Judas.
+The accounts aren’t contradictory; they’re complementary.
+When you take both accounts together (Matt.
+27, Acts 1), they provide a fuller picture of what happened to Judas.

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.”